 The White Screen Of Death

-When the “White Screen Of Death” occurs, you will see a completely blank screen with no information and you will be locked out of your WordPress administration area.
+When the dreaded WordPress “White Screen Of Death” occurs, you will see a completely blank screen with no information displayed on your site …

 WordPress – Common Problems And Possible Fixes